khaled-mehizel/maven-fuzzy-factory/README.md

 - Emphasized the differences between the marketing channels, and the traffic sources separately, to paint a clear picture on where the money should go in terms of paid traffic and advertising campaigns.
 - Effectively displayed the fruits of all the labor over the first months of the startup's life, from tweaking the landing and billing pages, as well as adjusting the marketing channels.
 - Very likely to secure further funding for future endeavors, new products, new ad campaigns etc.

+# My thoughts
+This is why I want to work in data for life.
+This field genuinely interests me, and I love the tools that I can use with it.
+I think that the website data analysis is quite a different ballgame than HR or Business analyses but I still enjoyed it all the same. <br>
+What I also enjoyed very much is seeing the company improve as a result of my and many others' contribution, that was very exciting for me.